 Now, in all the above definitions, where do the terms like ‘natural, ‘unnatural’, or ‘steroids’ etc. occur?
 Nowhere even once.
 Then how did this question arises whether there is something called ‘natural bodybuilding’.

 The reason is because bodybuilding, even if we don’t use any of the above dictionary, just by the virtue of hearing the word, means, building up your body.
 Or in simple terms, growing the size of your muscles and building strength.
-This is all bodybuilding is, and this is how bodybuilding really was.
+This is all bodybuilding is, and this was how bodybuilding really was.

 During the early 60s and 70s, bodybuilders around the world, primarily in the US, started experimenting with performance enhancing drugs.
 As the sport of bodybuilding started gaining popularity and became more lucrative in terms of sponsorships and prize money, apart from the fame, athletes wanted to have every possible edge over their counterparts, by hook or by crook.